 The Brookland Neighborhood

 There is a good mix of families and young professionals in Brookland occupying the neighborhood's single-family homes.
-More post-graduates are moving into the area drawn by the Monroe Street Market, a trendy sub-neighborhood of Brookland featuring restaurants, urban-feel apartments, and an emphasis on the arts.
+More post-graduates are moving into the area drawn by the Monroe Street Market.
 Restaurants in the vicinity are typically small, locally owned establishments.
 You won't find many major retail chains within the community, as those that call Brookland home strive to keep the small-town feel to their neighborhood.
 The business area is contained to just a few blocks.

 Attractions in Brookland

 Brookland and neighboring Eckington share the National Arboretum, a 446-acre "living museum" of trees, shrubs and various plants with a winding nine-mile bike path.
 Another peaceful experience is the Franciscan Monastery, which features beautiful gardens and architecture.
-The Brookland neighborhood is also known for its Civil War-era forts and monuments.
-One of these Civil War treasures is President Lincoln's Cottage at the Soldiers' Home.
-This is where President Lincoln spent the latter halves of the years from 1862 to 1864.
+The Brookland neighborhood is also known for its Civil War-era forts and monuments, like President Lincoln's Cottage at the Soldiers' Home, where President Lincoln spent the latter halves of the years from 1862 to 1864.

 Another great attraction in the area is the Fort Bunker Hill Park, the former site of a Civil War fort that was converted into a park in the 1930s.
 It features many walking trails and remarkable views.
 Families of all ages are enjoying the new Noyes Park, which opened in 2013 complete with a picnic shelter and playground equipment.
-Taft Field and the Turkey Thicket Recreation Center are other great options for outdoor recreation.
+For other great options for outdoor recreation, there is also the Taft Field and the Turkey Thicket Recreation Center.

 Brookland is nestled close to Catholic University, which sits atop Fort Slemmer, a fort constructed to protect the city during the Civil War.
 This area is a unique mix of American history and modern urbanity.
 With its great variety of activities and sights contrasted with sedate, private neighborhoods, Brookland makes an ideal place to call home.